GenesysPureEngage/workspace-client-java/README.md

 # workspace-client-java
-A Java library to interface with the Workspace API
+A Workspace API client library for Java.

 # Examples
 There are several examples available for Java: